Emotional Support Animals and HOAs: What Are Your Rights?

-What About My Emotional Support Pig (or Chicken, Dog, or Cat)?
+What About Emotional Support Animals?

 emotional support pig